avall/swapi-challenge-cli-message-broker/README.md

 4) Check the kafka UI (localhost:9999)

 ## Configuration
-The relevant properties are in app/main/src/main/resources/application.yml
+The relevant properties in the producer are in app/main/src/main/resources/application.yml
 - spring.cloud.stream.bindings.person-out-0.destination=${APP_TOPIC_PERSON:topic-capitole-protobuf-message}
 - spring.cloud.stream.kafka.binder.brokers=${APP_KAFKA_BROKERS:${KAFKA_BOOTSTRAP_SERVERS:localhost:9092}}
-- Producer uses application/x-protobuf and ByteArraySerializer
+- Producer uses application/x-protobuf and KafkaProtobufSerializer

-You can override env vars like APP_KAFKA_BROKERS or APP_TOPIC_PERSON when running.
+The relevant properties in the consumer are in consumer/src/main/resources/application.yml
+- spring.cloud.stream.kafka.binder.consumer-properties.specific.protobuf.value.type: com.capitole.challenge.cli.infrastructure.broker.proto.ProtoPerson$Person

 ## Troubleshooting
 - If the CLI prints Usage, ensure you provide --file=/path/to/person.json or -f=...
 - If Kafka connection fails, verify KAFKA_BOOTSTRAP_SERVERS or APP_KAFKA_BROKERS env variable and that docker compose is up.
 - If topic does not exist, auto-creation is enabled by default via application.yml.
-You can pre-create it if your broker requires.

 ## Definition of Done
 - The message can be read by any consumer subscribing to topic-capitole-protobuf-message and decoding with the provided protobuf schema.

 ## Running the Producer (CLI) and the Consumer